Katherine Witts

 Featured image courtesy of Photo by weston m via Unsplash.
 Image license found here.
 No changes have been made to this image.

-Kath is a native Welsh-speaker and junior news editor for 'upday UK'.
-She is currently undergoing her masters in 'Visual Journalism' in Cardiff.
+Kath is a native Welsh-speaker and learning support assistant.
+She has a background in journalism, working for Upday News, a branch of Samsung, as a junior news editor.
 As a former entertainment editor for Empoword and co-founder of Empoword's 'Pop Babble' podcast, Kath loves all things music, film, TV, and literature.

 Leave a Reply